 A lifetime of healthy smiles starts with regular visits to the dentist and routine cleanings.
-Our talented dental team will show your child how to floss, brush and develop a positive oral health routine that they can bring with them into adulthood.
+Our dedicated dental team will show your child how to floss, brush, and develop a positive oral health routine that they can bring with them into adulthood.
 Our regularly scheduled dental cleanings are an opportunity for discovery with your child, as our team identifies and talks about each instrument they use throughout the visit.

 At Your Cleaning Appointment